What You Need to Know About the Ohio Teaching License Exams

 A Gateway to a Future in Education

 Notre Dame College Online offers numerous degrees in education.
-These include undergraduate and graduate degrees in both in early childhood education and mild/moderate intervention specialization, as well as graduate degrees in educational leadership, a post-baccalaureate licensure and a graduate level reading endorsement.
+These include undergraduate and graduate degrees in educational leadership, a post-baccalaureate licensure and a graduate level reading endorsement.
 This plethora of programs means students at any professional level can receive a quality education in a supportive and welcoming environment.
 Because Notre Dame College Online’s programs are offered in a fully digital format, they provide the perfect level of flexibility needed by working adults.